Sets a prefix for all event fields added by the transform.

 single

-Tag values will be exposed as single strings, the same as they were before this config
+Tag values are exposed as single strings, the same as they were before this config

 option.
-Tags with multiple values will show the last assigned value, and null values will be
+Tags with multiple values show the last assigned value, and null values

 full